-Hashtags which say ‘I’m the kind of writer you are/ the writer you like to read’ are more likely to stand out on a twitter feed and prompt us to read and reply -because they suggest we will relate to your tweet.
+Hashtags which say ‘I’m the kind of writer you are/ the writer you like to read’ are more likely to stand out on a Twitter feed and prompt us to read and reply -because they suggest we will relate to your tweet.
 Hashtags which say ‘I’m feeling your editing/ querying hopes/ agony’ also signal who will relate and invite a response.
 (If you use a few, well chosen, easy to see tags.
 For tweeting tips see this post.)

 Writers at Same Stage, with Same Hopes/Woes Tags

-Hashtags to Connect with Writers/ Readers on
+Hashtags to Connect with Writers

 Some writers tweet regular prompts to which other writers respond on specific hashtags.
 Mini writer communities can grow up around these, so if you like a prompt, I recommend viewing its feed (by selecting its hashtag) and interacting with other writers tweeting on it, as well as tweeting your prompt responses on the tag.
-(Its not a prompt hashtag, but #StrictlyWriting has a small community talking about writing craft and the writing process on it, so you may like to search and reply to or tweet on it.
+(It’s not a prompt hashtag, but #StrictlyWriting (mainly on Twitter) has a small community talking about writing craft and the writing process on it, so you may like to search and reply to or tweet on it.
 For its companion tags & Discord Group, see this post).

 Twitter Shorts/ Poetry Piece Prompts

 If you enjoy writing shorts or poetry, you’ll find regular prompts and fellow shorts writers and poets on these tags.
-In this case, appreciating (and perhaps sharing via retweet) each other’s writing is good way to connect. #WritingPrompts is used by a range of writers for a range of prompts, whereas the tags below have a single host tweeting prompt words on them, sometimes daily, sometimes on a particular day.
+In this case, appreciating (and perhaps sharing via retweet) each other’s writing is a good way to connect. #WritingPrompts is used by a range of writers for a range of prompts, whereas the tags below have a single host tweeting prompt words on them, sometimes daily, sometimes on a particular day.

-Hashtags To Find Tips/ Help On
+Hashtags To Find Tips/ Help On Twitter